blurdel/CppCICD/README.md

 # CppCICD
-Demo project for cpp CI/CD Jenkins pipleine
+Demo Jenkins pipleine for building CPP using a makefile